-The four courses studied that lead to the Carey Certificate in Christian Studies (Child & Family Leadership) are:
+The four courses we recommend for training in Child and Family Leadership that lead to the New Zealand Certificate in Christian Studies are:

-Each of these four courses are NZQA approved and can contribute towards an approved NZQA qualification by continuing your study (for example, NZ Diploma in Christian Studies, Bachelor of Applied Theology, Graduate Diploma of Applied Theology) or you can stop at the four and gain the Carey Certificate in Christian Studies (non NZQA Accredited qualification).
+These four courses can build into a higher NZQA approved qualification (for example, NZ Diploma in Christian Studies, Bachelor of Applied Theology, Graduate Diploma of Applied Theology) or you can stop at the four and gain the New Zealand Certificate in Christian Studies.

 The two Reflective Field Education courses are based on the reading-action-reflection model of internship.
 This strives for a mutual enrichment of study and ministry to shape imaginative servants who will embody redemptive Christian leadership in their communities.

 • Weekly ministry praxis in your own church setting